ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setHighContrast*

-Enables or disables high contrast mode in the application, enhancing visual accessibility for users with visual impairments.
-This function allows the app to display content with increased contrast, making it easier to distinguish elements on the screen.
+Enables or disables high contrast mode to improve on-screen visibility for users with visual impairments.
+This feature enhances accessibility by adjusting the display to provide better contrast between text, images, and backgrounds, making content easier to read and navigate.

 ### Related Functions
-[getHighContrast](#getHighContrast) : Retrieves the current high contrast setting.
+[getHighContrast](#getHighContrast) : Retrieves the current status of high contrast mode (enabled or disabled).

 ### Events